-Scripture begins and ends with a marriage.
+Scripture begins and ends with a marriage and is centered around the marriage of God to His people.
 This is foundational to understanding our relationship with Christ and His Kingdom in the New Covenant.
 The enemies of Christ and His Church make war on the family to undermine the world’s understanding of covenant and further divide man from God.
-Adam and Eve were joined in one flesh in their relationship with each other (Gen 2:24).
+Adam and Eve were joined in one flesh in their relationship with each other (Gen 2:24) and Old Testament Scripture speaks of God’s marriage to His unfaithful bride, Israel (Ez 16:8-21).
 Christ is united with his Bride, the Church in the Marriage Feast of the Lamb (Rev 19:7-9).
 As members of the Church, we are also united in one body with Christ (1 Cor 12:27).
 This unity in flesh and faith is the essence of covenant.

 In the Garden of Eden, God formed Eve from a rib taken from the side of Adam.
 In Christ and His mother (1 Cor 15:45-49), God formed the new Adam in the womb of a virgin (Jer 31:22).
 The blood and water poured from the side of Christ at Calgary birthed His bride, the Church.
 All life begins with God, our Creator.
 All life is oriented back to Him, the fountainhead.